-- 22. A. Member cities shall continue to serve as local governmental units (LGUs) responsible for administering the Wetland Conservation Act (WCA).
-MnDOT is the LGU for the WCA on its rights-of-way. - 23.
+- P25.
+A. Member cities shall continue to serve as local governmental units (LGUs) responsible for administering the Wetland Conservation Act (WCA).
+MnDOT is the LGU for the WCA on its rights-of-way. - P26.
 Member cities shall maintain and enforce wetland buffer requirements for development and redevelopment projects disturbing one acre or more.
-Vegetated wetland buffer distances shall be based on wetland classification (MnRAM or similar methodology) and shall be an average of at least 15 feet.
+Vegetated wetland buffer distances shall be based on wetland classification (MnRAM or similar methodology) and shall be an average of at least 15 feet. - P27.

-- 24. Member cities shall maintain and enforce stream and lake buffer requirements for development and redevelopment projects disturbing one acre or more.
-Vegetated buffers adjacent to streams and lakes shall be an average of at least 15 feet and conform to applicable MDNR shoreland rules. - 25.
 Member cities shall inventory, classify, and determine the functions and values of wetlands, either through a comprehensive wetland management plan or through the review of development and redevelopment projects that disturb one acre or more.
 Member cities developing or updating their comprehensive wetland management plans shall submit these plans to the WMO for review and comment.